mokawi/py-issuu-scrape/README.md

 ## Requirements

 This script requires Python 3 and the package Beautiful Soup.
-To install the required packages:
+To install the required package:

     pip install bs4